MULTIGINATION

 - Open Urbanism Foundation

-Results are available here: https://www.openurbanism.ch/fr/group/16/stream
+Documentation and results are available here: https://www.openurbanism.ch/fr/group/16/stream

 Using the Multigination Method

 The entire Multigination project is shared under open licenses to maximize accessibility and reuse.
 These licensing choices support transparency, collaboration, and the widest possible impact for dissemination.
+All documents and tools are shared openly—adaptations are possible as long as they comply with the Creative Commons CC BY SA and GNU AGPL licenses.

 Belgium